 - Briefly describe the background and context for the funding request, including previous efforts and past successes.

-- Indicate what you plan to accomplish with the funding and how it will positively impact science education for students.
+- Indicate what you plan to accomplish with the funding and how it will positively impact STEM education for students.

 - If you received previous funding from the GA Sciences Education Foundation, briefly describe what you proposed and what you actually accomplished.

 Please submit your application at least 4 months prior to any specific critical need date.